w6113/w6113.github.io/index.md

   <h4 class="alert-heading">Registering for this course</h4>
   <p>If you are interested in taking this course, please fill out
   <a href="https://forms.gle/Z9RufMdoA1YSfa5HA" style="color:#045321; text-decoration:underline;"><b>THIS SHORT FORM</b></a>.
   Due to the small class size, we will use the answers to balance student backgrounds and expertise.
+To ensure commitment, we are not currently accepting audits.
   </p>
 </div>